Comparison between ALEPlot and ale packages

 especially since the colours in each plot are on the same scale and so

 the plots are directly comparable with each other.
+(The colour scheme is

 Real data with binary outcomes (ALEPlot Example 3)